lofidewanto/gwt-celltable-subrows/README.md

 gwt-celltable-subrows
 ==============

-Example of editable subrows in GWT CellTable and DataGrid
+Example of editable subrows in GWT CellTable and DataGrid.

-To run the application in Dev Mode :
-    mvn gwt:run

-To run the compiled application :
-    mvn jetty:run-war
+This example is updated with GWT Boot: https://github.com/gwtboot/gwt-boot-samples